daveberning/daveberning.io/_posts/2017-12-29-creating-alias-for-package-imports-in-react.md

   publisher: ''
   image: ''
 ---
 The more I work in React, the more I love it.
 It's a very mature framework that is immensely popular.
-While working with the [Vue ](https://vuejs.org/)CLI, there was one thing that I really like and that was a default alias or the **src** directory.
-Having an alias for a commonly referenced directory eliminates fragile relative paths, cleaner code, and readability.
+While working with the [Vue ](https://vuejs.org/)CLI, there was one thing that I _really_ liked; default alias for the **src** directory.
+Having an alias for a commonly referenced directory eliminates fragile relative paths, produces cleaner code, and is much easier to read.
 Let's dive in.

 ## Importing Packages Without An Alias

 Let's see how messy importing code without an alias is.
 Let's imagine that our component (SomeComponent.jsx) is nested deep within our directory structure.
-I want to be about to access a directory that is a few levels up...
+I want to be able to access anotherComponent.jsx that is a few levels up...

     import React, { Component } from 'react';
     import AnotherComponent from './../../../../../components/anotherComponent/AnotherComponent';